rorybunker/ma-stat-dsm/hurricane/README.md

 # Installing PostgreSQL
-First, download and install PostgreSQL (https://www.postgresql.org/download/) and then create a database called 'hurricane' with user = 'postgres', host = 'localhost' and password = 1234.
+First, download and install PostgreSQL (https://www.postgresql.org/download/) and pgAdmin (https://www.pgadmin.org/download/), and then create a database called 'hurricane' with user = 'postgres', host = 'localhost' and password = 1234.

 # Creating the database
-Run each of the queries in data_structure_for_hurricane_data.sql, then insert the data with hurricane_point_insert.sql and hurricane_trajectory_insert.sql.
+In pgAdmin, run each of the queries in data_structure_for_hurricane_data.sql, then insert the data with hurricane_point_insert.sql and hurricane_trajectory_insert.sql.

 Then, insert the same data into the multi-agent tables but with agent 1 by running the queries in second_inserts.sql.

 # Running (MA-)Stat-DSM
 ```